 The MSN program to become a family nurse practitioner (FNP) at Gardner-Webb University, a Christian school, takes three years to complete and can be done through a combination of online classes and face-to-face learning on campus.
-A post-master's FNP certificate also is available.
-The program requires completions of 51 credit hours, but prepares students to seek national certification.
-Nurses also can work toward a dual MSN/MBA degree at the school that requires completion of 69 credit hours.
+In other words it's a hybrid program.
+A hybrid post-master's FNP certificate also is available.
+The program requires the completion of 51 credit hours, and prepares students to seek national certification.
+Nurses also can work toward a dual MSN/MBA degree at the school that requires the completion of 69 credit hours.

 Tracy Arnold DNP, RN knows what it's like to be a student at Gardner-Webb as she completed her AND, BSN, MSN and DNP at the school.
 Her research interests include new nurse graduates, job satisfaction and simulation.